alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 A **datatype** is a particular type of data item, defined by:

 - the values it can take
-- the operations that can be performed by it
+- the operations it can perform

 A **variable** is an instance of a datatype, often given a descriptive name.

-Datatypes and variables are the tools used by programmers to solve larger problems, and in order to know which tools is best for a given problem, you need to understand the strengths and weaknesses of each datatype.
+Datatypes and variables are the tools used by programmers to solve larger problems.
+In order to know which tools are best for a given problem, you need to understand the strengths and weaknesses of each datatype.

 In this workshop we will only cover a few of the basic datatypes in Swift such as: